flyjmz/jmzSmartThings/smartapps/flyjmz/blue-iris-fusion.src/HTTPS:SSL:STUNNEL How-To.md

    3. Set up their DDNS program on your router or computer running Blue Iris (this program checks for IP address changes and then updates the DDNS service so it knows your new IP address.
 Easiest to just run the DDNS' program on your Blue Iris computer, but most routers can do this too.

 ### Stunnel Setup
-*Stunnel is is a program that secures the WAN (internet) side of the connection, and connects it to the LAN (local) side.
+*Stunnel is a program that secures the WAN (internet) side of the connection, and connects it to the LAN (local) side.
 You port forward one port, but have Blue Iris on another.
 So you are port forwarding Stunnel, which then connects to Blue Iris).
 For example, you could have Blue Iris’s web server port set to 4000, but for your router’s port forwarding you'd use a different port, like 4002.
 Stunnel accepts the 4002 from the router and connects you to the 4000 port, which is your BI Server.*

 1. Download and install [stunnel](https://www.stunnel.org/index.html)
 2. Edit the stunnel.conf file to read: